Skip to main content

 Check your account settings

 Step 2: If you’ve made sure that you have the right plan, next in the order of operations is to tweak Netflix’s streaming options so that they're set to display that resolution.
-Begin by opening your account, and under the Profile & parental controls section, select your profile, find Playback settings, and click Change.
+Begin by opening your account, and under the Profile section, select your profile, find Playback settings, and click Change.

-Go to Netflix playback settings.
+Netflix settings.

 Step 3: If you’re streaming on any option other than Auto or High, you won’t be getting HD or 4K UHD quality from Netflix (for Auto, you'll have to have the plan that supports it, though).
 Be aware that any change to these settings can take up to eight hours to take effect, so if you switch and don’t notice an immediate change in your picture quality, be patient.
 Again, higher streaming resolutions will burn through data, so be mindful of your usage if you have a data cap.